 NotesSpecial instructions or terms

-Different Types of Purchase Orders
+Types of Purchase Orders Explained

-Standard Purchase Order
+• Standard Purchase Order – For single, one-off transactions.

-Each type supports different procurement strategies depending on the business relationship.
+Each type supports a different procurement approach.

-Format Considerations: PDF, CSV or JSON?
+Preferred PO Formats: PDF, CSV or JSON?

-• PDF: Ideal for simple, one-line orders
+• PDF – Ideal for straightforward orders

-Controlling Terms and Conditions
+Handling Terms and Conditions in POs

 Buyer’s POSupplier’s Invoice